Mamka of Kibosho

 Mamka (c.1850s-1900s) or Mamka Msele-Kiwoso, also known as Mamka of Kibosho (Nkamangi Manka in Kichagga; Malikia mamka in Swahili) served as the first wife of Mangi Lokila of Kibosho from the 1860s to 1870.
 She never had any children, but she became regent to one of his sons after his death in 1870.
 She was his son's regent from the 1870s until 1890, and he died shortly after from smallpox.
 Mamka, who ruled for three years, is considered one of the most powerful women in Chagga history and is directly responsible for helping the ascension of Mangi Sina, one of Kilimanjaro's greatest leaders.

 Biography

 Of Lokila's three wives, Mamka was the first wife and never bore a child.
 When he died, he left behind two young sons.
 Mamka became regent on behalf of a son who, by his mannerisms and skills, showed himself to be a future monarch.
 During her reign, she was regarded as the state's effective head even though she was never legally crowned queen.

-Born to Kiwoso's son Fischia, Mamka was descended from the revered Msele-Kiwoso clan, the oldest clan in Kibosho.
-She was a strong, capable lady.
-She is given a unique place in Kibosho history in remembrance: she is remembered with fondness and is particularly esteemed for her exceptional intelligence.
+Born to Kiwoso's son Fischia, Mamka was descended from the Msele-Kiwoso clan, the oldest clan in Kibosho.
+She is given a unique place in Kibosho history, and is particularly esteemed for her intelligence.